-- Collects personal details and details of prior training and experience;
+- Collects personal details;

 - Outlines possible sources of evidence;

 - Outlines fees payable for assessment.

 In order to apply for RPL, the RPL applicant must be able to provide current, quality evidence proving their competency against the relevant unit of competency.
-As with all types of assessment undertaken in Q Academy, the assessor must be confident that the candidate is currently competent against the endorsed unit(s) of competency.
+As with all types of assessment undertaken in Q Academy, the assessor must be confident that the candidate is currently competent against the endorsed unit(s) of competency